BirdLifeInternational/track2kba/cran-comments.md

 This is a patch to deal with CRAN ERRORs/NOTEs related to R devel.
 In this version I have:

 * Fixed errors in tests related to changes to the lubridate package
+* Attempted fix for rgdal errors in examples and tests (couldn't reproduce error)

 # Version 1.0.3